marcobevilacqua94/geodata-demo/README.md

 Step2: Create your bucket:

-Create your bucket and name it “elm” and import the data.csv file in scope IoT and collection ReadingHistory
+Create your bucket and name it “elm” and import the data.json file in scope IoT and collection ReadingHistory

-Step : Create the eventing function

-Create the eventing function from the unify-records.json file in the geo-infra folder.
-It is useful to create loc object with coordinates.

-Step 4 : Create the FTS index:
+Step 3 : Create the FTS index:

 Create your FTS index Via curl or from the UI.
-You can find the index configuration in the folder ( geo-infra)

-curl -XPUT -H "Content-Type: application/json" -u Administrator:password http://<host>:8094/api/index/idxGeoLoc -d
+You can find the index configuration in the folder (geo-infra) You can do it via quick index by adding loc as geopoint field and insertionTime as datetime.
+Select all the check options for both.
+Call it idxGeoLoc. curl -XPUT -H "Content-Type: application/json" -u Administrator:password http://<host>:8094/api/index/idxGeoLoc -d '{
-'{
    "type": "fulltext-index",